 For the rhubarb mousse, I cooked rhubarb, water, lemon juice, sugar and pectin for about 5 minutes until the rhubarb pieces were falling apart.
 Then I made the mixture smoother, using my immersion blender.
 Don’t go as far as a mousse; keep the rhubarb stringy texture.
 The added pectin allows the rhubarb mixture to stay together once it is cold.
 So after cooling the mixture, I poured it into the pie crust and allowed it to cool.

 My last step was the decoration and for that I used some edible flowers and I think the tarts looks pretty.

 Why did I call this Rhubarb Tart and Crumble?
 Very simple, because the crust does not hold together.
 It is fine as long as it is in the pie dish, but as soon as you try to cut it in pieces the crust crumbles.

-You might wonder my friends, why I did not change the recipe; well in all honesty I did, several time actually, but I kept coming back to the first one, because of the flavor.
-In order to keep the pie crust not fall apart when being cut, I had to increase the butter content in the crust and that goes a little bit against my grain, you feel me, against my grain :-).
-I could have used another cracker or made another type of crust all together, but this crumbly cracker crust kept calling.
+You might wonder my friends, why I did not change the recipe?
+Well in all honesty I did, several time actually, but I kept coming back to the first one, because of the flavor.
+In order to keep the pie crust not fall apart when being cut, I had to increase the butter content, but I didn’t like to do that.
+I can use another cracker or made another type of crust all together, but this crumbly cracker crust kept calling.